Skip to Content

 ELD refers to English Language Development.
 This would be used in reference to an English Learner (EL) student who is provided instruction in English language development.

-The identification process for English Learner (ELs) is a three-step process.
 First, a parent or guardian completes the Language Usage Survey (LUS) upon initial enrollment in public school.
-A parent or guardian only completes this form once in a student’s public education career.
-If a student is transferring from one district to another (or from one school within a district to another school within it), in New Mexico, the LUS completed at the previous district or school has to transfer as part of student records to the new school.
+A parent or guardian only completes this form once in a student’s public education careerin New Mexico.
+If a student is transferring from one district or charter school to another (or from one school within a district to another school within it), in New Mexico, the LUS completed at the previous district or school has to transfer as part of student records to the new school.
 The new school should request this information specifically.
-The LUS is kept in the cumulative file.
+The LUS is kept in the student’s cumulative file

 Secondly, if any answers to questions 1-6 on the LUS are ‘yes’ or if a language other than English is indicated in question 7 of the LUS, then the department-approved English language proficiency (ELP) screener (WIDA Screener for Kindergarten or WIDA Screener Online for grades 1-12) is administered to the student.
 Based on the ELP screener results a student is either identified as an initial fluent English proficient student (IFEP) or as an EL student.
-The ELP screener results are kept in the cumulative file and are transferred as part of student records to schools the student attends.
+The ELP screener results are kept in the student’s cumulative file and are transferred as part of student records to schools the student attends.

-As a third step, districts must inform parents or legal guardians that their student has been identified as an EL student and qualifies for an English Learner Program and/or language support services.
+As a third step, districts and charter schools must inform parents or legal guardians that their student has been identified as an EL student and qualifies for an English Learner Program and/or language support services.
 Districts and schools must notify parents with the required information in an understandable, uniform format and in a language the parents can understand no later than 30 days after the beginning of the school year.
-For further information on the English Learner identification process and sample initial parent notification letters please visit the NMPED LCD website under English Learner Identification.
+For further information on the English Learner identification process and sample initial parent notification letters please visit the NMPED LCD website under English Learner Identification

 NOTE: For a student who joins the public school system after the beginning of the school year, the district must notify parents within two weeks, giving the parents/guardians the choice of the child being placed in such a program.

 The Language Usage Survey, the WIDA Screener for Kindergarten or WIDA Screener Online for grades 1-12 results, and the ACCESS for ELLs or WIDA Alternate ACCESS results must be kept in the student’s cumulative file and transfer as part of student records to the schools the student attends.
-This information is also recorded in the NOVA system (previously STARS) for each student.
-For further information on NOVA reporting please visit the NMPED Information Technology website under NOVA.
+This information is also recorded in the Nova system (previously STARS) for each student.
+For further information on Nova reporting please visit the NMPED Information Technology website under Nova.

 No, the three-step identification process (per 6.29.5 NMAC) must be followed.

-However, if it appears that a student is struggling academically or behaviorally due to difficulties with English proficiency, a teacher observation form can be used as part of Tier 2 data collection.
+However, if it appears that a student is struggling academically or behaviorally due to difficulties with English proficiency, a teacher observation form can be used as part of Layer 2 data collection.
 The student assistance team (SAT) gathers other available data on the student, develops a hypothesis regarding possible causes for the difficulties, and designs an individualized SAT intervention plan or behavior intervention plan for the student.
 If the frequent progress monitoring indicates that the difficulties are related to lack of English proficiency the SAT can, in such a case, make the decisions to administer the English language proficiency screener (WIDA Screener for Kindergarten or WIDA Screener Online for grades 1-12) to the student.
 A second language acquisition specialist should be part of the SAT in such a case.

 For further information concerning this process, please visit the LCD website under English Learners and select the Serving English Learners technical assistance manual.